dynamicslab/hydrogym/docs/user_docs/ray.rst

 `Ray cluster on Slurm <https://docs.ray.io/en/master/cluster/vms/user-guides/community/slurm.html>`_.

-Before starting up the Python environment, we then need to perform a number of configuration steps on all machines involed in our cluster.
+Before starting up the Python environment, we then need to perform a number of configuration steps on all machines involved in our cluster.

 1. All machines that are meant to be used need to contain the same Pythone environment, libraries, and dependencies.